-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: July 2021

-A highly engaging indie game, Death’s Door is a 3D, isometric action-adventure title that sees players exploring the cycle of life and death.
+An engaging indie game, Death’s Door is a 3D isometric action-adventure title that invites players to explore the cycle of life and death.
 Journeying through dungeons as you travel through the narrative as a little crow charged with collecting souls, Death’s Door gives players some truly delightful visuals.
 The game’s world design is stunning, even in the bleaker parts of the afterlife.
 Death’s Door is a great way to spend some time unlocking a mystery as you take in the gorgeous scenery and highly immersive music.
-Definitely a game world that indie fans will get a real kick out of.

 Publisher: Ubisoft